jeremyf/take-on-development/chapters/command_line.md

 <<(/Users/jfriesen/.inputrc, lang: sh)

-This can be done manually in `\textasciitilde/.profile` by adding the following lines.
+To enable your `INPUTRC` add the following lines to your `\textasciitilde/.profile`.

 ```sh
 if [ -f $HOME/.inputrc ]; then